 Originally posted on MAX LANE ONLINE:

 Amazing grace, how sweet the sound That wakes a wretch like me I once was lost, myself now found Was fooled, but now I see.
-T’was to fight that taught our hearts of fear Yet to fight do fears relieve The wretched’s choir did then arise The world to be…
+T’was to fight that taught our hearts of fear Yet to fight do fears relieve The wretched’s choir did then arise A new world to…

 2013 in review